Kibbles and Bits

-- Transformers: Revenge of the Fallen, part of Devastator comes from two wrecking ball cranes.
+- Transformers: Revenge of the Fallen, part of Devastator comes from Hightower, who's alt-mode is a Truss crane.
 Guess what the kibble is.
 Just guess.
 It's a pair of giant steel balls hanging from his crotch.
-Yes, Michael Bay went for a dick joke.
+Yes, Michael Bay went for a testicle joke.

 - Rumor has it that at least one of the higher-ups at Industrial Light and Magic was so opposed to the "robot balls" that they made at least one rendered scene without them and submitted them as part of an appeal to omit them.
 It wasn't to be.

 - Though the Third Party 'garage' makers have "come to the rescue" with add-on parts that are these bits of kibble for the Legends class version, and the Supreme version.